Are you ready? Take the next step and apply to Drake.

 Priority application deadlines for admission, scholarships, and financial aid consideration are listed below.
 Applications are accepted after priority dates.
 Once all required documents are received, complete applications are reviewed and admission notification is made on a rolling basis.
 For assistance, students are encouraged to contact the Office of Admission to speak with a transfer admission counselor.

-Due to the unique situation we all find ourselves in this spring, Drake is now accepting unofficial transcripts to complete the Drake application.
-Students may email email@example.com a copy of their transcript, or a screenshot of the transcript if accessed online.
-If admitted to Drake and enrolled this fall, students are required to send an official copy of their transcript.
+Note FALL 2020 Term only: Due to the unique situation we all find ourselves in, Drake is now accepting unofficial transcripts to complete the Drake application.
+Students may email firstname.lastname@example.org a copy of their transcript, or a screenshot of the transcript if accessed online.
+If admitted, students are then required to send an official copy of their transcripts for official transfer credit posting and enrollment.

-Transfer applicants for all programs (except Pharm.D.) must complete one of the following:
+Transfer applicants for all undergraduate programs (except PharmD* and Doctorate of Occupational Therapy**) must complete one of the following:

 Both options are given equal consideration for admission.
 There is no application fee when applying online.

-Applications for the Occupational Therapy Program (OTD) must be submitted through the Occupational Therapist Centralized Application Service (OTCAS).
+Applications for the Occupational Therapy Program (OTD) program are accepted fall semester only.
+Transfer students should submit an application through the Occupational Therapist Centralized Application Service (OTCAS).

 All transfer applicants must provide an official transcript from any and all colleges attended for all terms, including summer.

-For students who have earned fewer than 24 semester hours of college credit at the point of application we will also require the following:
+For students who have earned fewer than 24 semester hours of college credit at the point of application we will also require a copy of your official final high school transcript or a high school equivalency certificate.

 All transcripts must bear the official seal and signature of the official in charge or records and be sent directly to the Drake University Office of Admission by each institution.
 Transcripts that are faxed, scanned, photocopied, lacking an original seal, or are in the student’s possession are not considered official documents.
 If you are using the Common Application, Drake will accept transcripts sent through the Common Application process.